Deinterlacing Content with Bitmovin Encoding

 ParameterALWAYS_ONMETADATA_BASEDMETA_DATA_AND_CONTENT_BASED

-(the filter itself)Deinterlacing will always be applied as configuredDeinterlacing might be removed depending on metadata probingDeinterlacing might be removed depending on metadata probing and a content analysis.
-The content analysis is the backup solution if the meta data probing fails.
+(the filter itself)Deinterlacing will always be applied as configuredDeinterlacing might be removed depending on metadata probingDeinterlacing might be removed depending on metadata probing and content analysis.
+The content analysis is the backup solution if the metadata probing fails.

 modenot touchednot touchednot touched